spacedecentral/Coral/CODE_OF_CONDUCT.md

 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members
+* Representing our community and our work accurately, honestly, and with community input

 Examples of unacceptable behavior by participants include: